srforever/giro3d/GOVERNANCE.md

 Membership of the PSC is by invitation from the existing PSC members.
 A nomination will result in discussion and then a vote by the existing PSC members.
 PSC membership votes are subject to consensus approval of the current PSC members.

+PSC members should be affiliated to multiple organizations, and the number of PSC members affiliated to a same organization should not represent a majority of votes.

 ### PSC Chair

 The PSC Chair is a single individual, voted for by the PSC members.
 Once someone has been appointed Chair, they remain in that role :